Ladakh Season Begins! Click here for the cheapest prices inclusive of to & from flights.

 Best time to visit:

 The stupa is open for tourists between 5:00 a.m. and 9:00 p.m.
 Sunrise and sunset are considered to provide the best views from Shanti Stupa.
 The stupa is illuminated with lights at night.
 The stupa looks best at night, when it is beautifully illuminated with glittering lights.
-A large number of tourists come to Ladakh every year to visit this amazing stupa.
+A large number of tourists come to visit this beautiful region of Ladakh every year to visit this amazing stupa.